aaps/MCmotions/README.md

 For software:
 https://github.com/barneygale/quarry (making all of this possible) https://github.com/TheDuckCow/MCprep (this will pe compatible with that)

+https://www.sheepit-renderfarm.com (it is what i use now for distributed rendering, and it is working)

 Realy checkout the above software, goooood stuff !